lock14/data-structures/README.md

 The API for my implementation is loosely based on the Java Collections API though I have made small changes here and there.

-This library intended as a learning tool for my pursonal use and thus it is for academic purposes only and is not intended for production uses.
+This library intended as a learning tool for my personal use and thus it is for academic purposes only and is not intended for production uses.
 I have only ensured each data structure adheres to its big O complexity guarantees but have not optmized them any farther than that.